Laura Robson: 2014–15: Wrist injury, extended absence

-Robson started her 2014 season at the Hobart International, where she had to retire in her first round match against Yanina Wickmayer due to a left wrist injury.
+Robson started her 2014 season at the Hobart International, where she had to retire in her first-round match against Yanina Wickmayer due to a left wrist injury.
 Her wrist continued to affect her at the Australian Open, where Kirsten Flipkens defeated her in straight sets.
 After taking three-months rest from the tour, Robson underwent surgery on her left wrist in April.
 The surgery forced her to miss the French Open, Wimbledon and the US Open, and although Robson initially hoped to be playing by the end of the season, she only started training in October, and did not play again in 2014.

 Robson did not enter the Australian Open in 2015 and subsequently left the WTA rankings, having not competed for 12 months.
-Robson planned to return at the $25k tournament at Surprise, Arizona, but delayed her return and did not enter another ITF event in February.
-She declined a wildcard into the qualifying event of the Miami Masters in March.
+Robson planned to return at the 25k tournament at Surprise, Arizona, but delayed her return and did not enter another ITF event in February.
+She declined a wildcard into the qualifying event of the Miami Open in March.
 Her agent Eisenbund stated that she had not suffered a setback, and was "closer and closer" to a return.

-After an absence of a year and a half, Robson's first competitive match was at the qualifying draw of the Eastbourne International in June.
-She lost to top-seed Daria Gavrilova, in straight sets.
+After an absence of a year and a half, Robson's first competitive match was at the qualifying draw of the Eastbourne International when she lost to top-seed Daria Gavrilova, in straight sets.
 Robson was granted a wildcard to compete at Wimbledon, but she was defeated in the first round by Evgeniya Rodina.

-In July 2015, she played at the $50k event in Granby and won a tough three-set match over second seed Naomi Osaka.
+In July 2015, she played at the 50k event in Granby and won a tough three-set match over second seed Naomi Osaka.
 However, she lost her next match to American qualifier Ellie Halbauer.
 Robson also reached the final in doubles partnering Erin Routliffe.
 In Gatineau, she retired from her first-round match, generating fear that her wrist injury had returned, but Robson said that she had been hampered by a stomach strain she had suffered during practice.